imixs/imixs-workflow/src/site/markdown/engine/eventlogservice.md

  * topic - the topic of the eventlog
  * created - the creation timestamp
  * data - an optional data field
+ * timeout - an optional timestamp indicated the earliest processing time.

 The 'data' attribute of an eventLog is optional and can hold any kind of event specific data (e.g. a Mail Message).